 The conflict in Syria is complex and deadly.
 All 12 Palestine refugee camps and all 560,000 registered Palestine refugees in the country have been affected.
 UNRWA estimates that 95 per cent of the 480,000 Palestine refugees remaining in Syria are in continuous need of humanitarian aid.
 One third of UNRWA facilities in Syria have been rendered inoperable due to damage or active conflict.
 Therefore, UNRWA has had to adapt as the conflict permits.
 It has innovated and found solutions to allow it to continue to fulfill its mandate to assist Palestine refugees.

 However, the escalating violence makes movement and access more difficult and causes severe hardship for Palestine refugees.
 The particular vulnerabilities of Palestine refugees and their sensitive status in the region compound the already stark and violent devastation they share with Syrians.
-Jordan effectively closed its borders to Palestinian refugees from Syria early in the conflict; Lebanon followed suit in May this year.
+Jordan effectively closed its borders to Palestinian refugees from Syria early in the conflict; Lebanon followed suit in May 2014.
 When they do find relief from the conflict, they suffer marginalization and acute vulnerability.
 In Lebanon, Jordan and Egypt, many Palestine refugees from Syria do not have legal status and are unable to access civil registration procedures and basic social services.
 Their movement is limited and they live in constant fear of arrest and forced return to Syria.

 The overall needs of Palestine refugees are urgent.
 Supporting them with advocacy and financial means is an imperative of regional humanitarian, political and strategic importance.

 Read more about the latest development in the Syria Regional Crisis Response Update.